1. DNS Overview

 Like Rules, there is a hierarchy.
 Device/Group DNS services take priority over the network DNS services.
 So you can configure a network to use DoH, but specify that a certain device on that network should use Unbound instead.

+What is the difference between DoH and Unbond?
 Why can't Unbound and DoH be used together?

 If Unbound is a supermarket, then DoH is the road you use to get to it.
-When you turn on Unbound, you have a supermarket right inside your house.

 How do I configure specific DNS servers?

 If you want to change the DNS servers used by your network, the best place to configure them is under the LAN network segment.
-Any devices accessing the network on the LAN segment will use the configured DNS servers.
+Any devices accessing the network on the LAN segment will use the configured DNS server(s).

 Please note that if a device has another DNS protocol (DoH/Family Protect/Unbound) enabled in the Firewalla app, Firewalla will no longer send that device's DNS requests to the configured DNS server– the other protocols take precedence.